Astr0clad/Lumos/README.md

 If you have any issues please use the issues tab.

 If you want to pull request please make a new branch with your name in it.
+Also add the appropriate label such as enhancement or duplicate.
+Thank you.